jaspector

 County permit requirements state that any owner or authorized agent who intends to construct, enlarge, alter, repair, move, demolish, or change occupancy of a building or structure, or install, alter, repair, remove, convert, or replace regulated electrical, gas, mechanical, or plumbing systems, must first obtain the required permit.

-Typical processing time is No general permit turnaround posted on the pages reviewed here.
+Building permit processing times in unincorporated Fayette County, GA typically run No general permit turnaround posted on the pages reviewed here.
 Inspection requests submitted before 4 p.m. are scheduled for the next business day..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Fayette County, GA.
 The following work is generally exempt: One-story detached accessory structures 199 square feet or less used as tool and storage sheds, playhouses, and similar uses without electrical; Fences not over 8 feet high; Walls not over 4 feet high, and small masonry pilasters within the county limits stated on the exemption sheet; Retaining walls not over 4 feet unless supporting a surcharge; Water tanks on grade up to 5,000 gallons within the county ratio limits; Sidewalks and driveways; Painting, papering, tiling, carpeting, cabinets, countertops, shelving, casing, baseboards, wainscoting, and similar finish work; Aquatic vessels designed to be filled and drained daily and not connected to a circulatory system; Swings and other playground sets; Window awnings within the county limits stated on the exemption sheet; Decks not more than 30 inches above adjacent grade and not over a basement or story below and not serving an egress door; Screen and storm doors, storm shutters, and window screens; Residential reroof work only when new material is identical and structural sheathing replacement stays within the county limit; Certain siding replacement, same-size same-location door and window replacement, rain gutters, pull-down attic stairs, and other listed county electrical, gas, mechanical, and plumbing minor work categories.
+When in doubt, confirm with the local building department before starting work.